Push lawn & walk behind mower repair services near me

 If your mower uses a battery, charge or replace the battery if it won't power the starter to spin the engine.
 If you have to pull the starter rope to start the engine, replace the recoil starter if it doesn't spin the engine when you pull the rope.
 Replace the starter rope if it's broken.

 Replace the safety switch or the ignition coil if the spark plug isn't getting current through the ignition system.
 The engine won't start if you hit a rock or stump and shear off the flywheel key, so replace the flywheel key if it's broken.
-Follow the DIY troubleshooting tips in our Lawn Mower Won’t Start: Spark Plug and Ignition Problems video provides additional troubleshooting tips when the engine isn't getting any spark.
+Follow the DIY troubleshooting tips in our Lawn Mower Won’t Start: Spark Plug and Ignition Problems video when the engine isn't getting any spark.

 Carburetor problems often prevent a mower engine from starting.
 Replace or rebuild the carburetor if it's clogged.
 Our Lawn Mower Won’t Start: Fuel, Ignition and Compression Problems video offers you more help with troubleshooting fuel problems.